Food Media South, a Southern Foodways Alliance symposium, set for February 27-28 in Birmingham, Alabama, will explore storytelling in the digital era.

 For more information, follow #SFAMEDIA on social media.

 Click here to download a .pdf copy of the event schedule.

 Jennifer V. Cole of Southern Living has compiled a list of Birmingham dining options for FMS attendees.
 You can view it here.
 (Napkin not included.)

 Registration will open at noon central time on November 18 for previous Food Blog South attendees.
 If you’ve attended in the past, you’ll be getting your Food Media South registration password by the end of the day Monday, November 17.
 On November 19, at noon central, professional content creators may register.
 Limited blocks of tickets have been reserved for these groups.
 On November 20, again at noon central, all remaining tickets will be made available for open registration.

 Tickets for Food Media South cost just $150, inclusive of all scheduled presentations and meals.
 Click here to access the event registration page, or copy and paste this link into your browser’s address bar: http://2015foodmediasouth.brownpapertickets.com.
 Please check your calendar before registering, as refunds for this event are not available and tickets are non-transferable.

-A limited block of hotel rooms has been reserved for Food Media South at Aloft Hotels in Homewood.
+Rooms are available at the nearby Embassy Suites.
+A limited block of hotel rooms reserved for Food Media South at Aloft Hotels in Homewood.
+(Last time we checked, those rooms were sold out.)
 The hotel is walking distance from Rosewood Hall, where Food Media South will convene.
 To reserve your room at the special conference rate of $139/night, call 877.822.1111 and request a room in the Food Blog South block.
 (Note that the block name is slightly different from the conference name).
-Participants are encouraged to reserve rooms as soon as possible.

 FOOD MEDIA SOUTH PRESENTERS